jonescompneurolab/hnn-core/doc/parallel.rst

 The communication sequence between ``MPIBackend`` and ``MPISimulation`` is outlined below.

 #.
 In order to pass the network to simulate from ``MPIBackend``, the child ``MPISimulation``
    processes' ``stdin`` is used.
-The ready-to-use `Network` object is pickled and base64 encoded before being written to the child processes' ``stdin`` by way of a Queue in a non-blocking way.
+The ready-to-use `Network` object is base64 encoded and pickled before being written to the child processes' ``stdin`` by way of a Queue in a non-blocking way.
    See how it is `used in MNE-Python`_.
-The data is marked by start and end signals that are used to extra the pickled net object.
-After being unpicked, the parallel simulation begins.
+The data is marked by start and end signals that are used to extract the pickled net object.
+After being unpickled, the parallel simulation begins.
 #.
 Output from the simulation (either to ``stdout`` or ``stderr``) is communicated back
    to ``MPIBackend``, where it will be printed to the console.
 Typical output at this point would be simulation progress messages as well as any MPI warnings/errors during the simulation.
 #.
-Once the simulation has completed, the child process with rank 0 adds markings to the data for the start
+Once the simulation has completed, the rank 0 of the child process sends back the simulation data
-   and end of the encoded data, including the expected length of data (in bytes) in the end of data marking.
+   by base64 encoding and and pickling the data object.
+It also adds markings for the start and end of the encoded data, including the expected length of data (in bytes) in the end of data marking.
+   Finally rank 0 writes the whole string with markings and encoded data to ``stderr``.
 #. ``MPIBackend`` will look for these markings to know that data is being sent (and will not
-   print this) has completed.
+   print this).
 It will verify the length of data it receives, printing a ``UserWarning`` if the data length received doesn't match the length part of the marking.
    At this point, ``MPIBackend`` unpickles the simulation results and returns